kpradeep12/code-blogger/_posts/2019-01-20-generate-data-using-strategy-design-pattern.md

 }
 {% endhighlight %}

 This is a simple generic interface.
-We are taking advantage of generics here so this single interface can be used to implement any type of data.
+We are taking advantage of generics here so this interface can be used to implement any type of data.

 #### Boolean Generator

-Instead of creating a separate class for each data type we can add static methods to this interface for each type of generator and these methods will return the generators.
-Lets first implement a boolean generator.
+Instead of creating a separate class for each data type we can add static methods to this interface so these methods will return the generators.
+Static methods in interfaces are supported from 1.8 version.

 {% highlight java %}
 interface Generator<T> {